 I remember telling him I was sure the vast majority of women would be attracted to a man with mud all over his trousers (hope it was mud) and who hadn’t washed or brushed his teeth and had Foster’s for breakfast.

 Increasing my agonies was the severe delay to our train journey.
 Someone had been throwing things at the trains from an overhead bridge.
 There was some damage to one of the trains but also the overhead cables.
 So, they had to remove the damaged train and turn the overhead wires off so that it was safe for some engineers could repair them.
 No trains were able to move until the work was completed.
 Everything was repaired within three hours, but that is a very long time to be trapped with someone who is totally repellent to you!

 He was alright really, just ever so loud!
 I was so grateful to get off the train.
 Only I was horrified when he kissed me.
 I told him to get off me.
 Only he carried on kissing my hair.
+I was pushing him away with my hands, but the fool tried to kiss me.
+I was outraged.
 His mates grabbed him.